-What is a Software-Defined Data Centre (SDDC)?
+What is a Software-Defined Data Center (SDDC)?

-Software-defined data centre definition
+Software-defined data center definition

-Simplify data centre management
+Simplify data center management

 SDDC can be managed via a central dashboard enabling IT users to view inventory, health status and control all of the server, storage and networking infrastructure via intelligent software.